wasm-tool/rollup-plugin-rust/README.md

     // Whether to display extra compilation information in the console.
     verbose: false,

+    // Directory on your server where the .wasm files will be loaded from.
+    // This is prepended to the URL, so you should put a / at the end of the directory, e.g. "/foo/".
+    serverPath: "",

     // Directory (relative to output.dir) where the .wasm files will be placed.
     outDir: "",

-    // Server directory where the .wasm files will be loaded from.
-    // This is prepended to the URL, so you should put a / at the end of the directory, like "/foo/".
-    serverPath: "",

     // Which files it should watch in watch mode.
 This is relative to the crate directory.
     // Supports all of the glob syntax.